jgzuke/MyoProject/Readme.md

 ###License:
 <code>An android Myo Guitar App
-Copyright (C) 2015  Jason Zukevitch, Samuel Wu, Sadman Kazi, Jack Wang & Jacky Han
+Copyright (C) 2015  Jason Zukevitch, Samuel Wu, Sadman Kazi, Jack Wang & Jacky Han. </code>

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+<code>This program is free software; you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.</code>

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+<code>This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.</code>